Bullet journaling fonts and artistic hand lettering to inspire you and bring your journal to life!

 2. Serif font

-Don’t forget you can also add colour to any of your writing, simply by switching up the pen you’re using, adding a shadow, or by underlining or highlighting.
+Don’t forget you can also add colour to any of your bullet journal lettering, simply by switching up the pen you’re using, adding a shadow, or by underlining or highlighting.

 3. 3D lettering font